 It is only natural that we want to remain in our comfort zone because we want to avoid inconvenience, uneasiness, and struggles.
-The biggest problem with remaining in the comfort zone is that we become complacent and we stop learning.
+The biggest problem with staying in the comfort zone is that we become complacent, and we stop learning.

-While it is unrealistic and possibly dangerous to drastically change your ways, you can stretch your comfort zone by trying these few steps.
+While it is unrealistic and possibly dangerous to change your ways drastically, you can stretch your comfort zone by trying these few steps.

 - Go to places you’ve not been to before.
 It does not have to be an exotic country.
 It could be an unexplored area in town or even the other side of your neighbourhood.
 Take a short drive and find a restaurant or cafe to try.
 Notice the architecture, the streets, the kinds of shops and restaurants available.
 Observe the people, their clothing, and their surroundings.

 - Make a new connection – With social media, it is easier now more than ever to make a new connection with someone from a different culture.
 Drop a message to say hello, or give a compliment.
-Don’t have the expectation that you’ll be BFF (best friends forever).
+Don’t expect to be BFF (best friends forever).
 Stay curious and open.

 We cannot be stronger or smarter without struggle.

 ~ Ling Ling, Tai